dorianzgraggen/detlef-portfolio/content/work/immersion-vr.md

 ## Development
 Development was done using Unreal Engine 4 and C++.
 I had no prior experience working with C++ and almost none using Unreal Engine 4, so this was the most time-consuming part.

-The entire code of this project can be found on the [GitHub repository](https://github.com/dorianzgraggen/ImmersionVR) of this project.
+The entire code of this project can be found on it's [GitHub repository](https://github.com/dorianzgraggen/ImmersionVR).

 ## Further information
 This project was done as my "Maturitätsarbeit" (kind of a final thesis or project) at the school I was going to.